User Interface Guide

 Trigger Events (CV)

-) and trigger it, you can control the FX module connected in the FX patcher with a CV signal.
-In the FX module, if the CV signal exceeds the threshold, parameter randomization and LFO reset are executed.
-If the CV signal falls below the threshold, the CV signal is not passed to the next module.
-In addition, the CV signals are added together.
+When you enable an FX bus (FX1, FX2, or FX3) and trigger it, you can control the connected FX module in the FX patcher with a CV signal.
+In the FX module, if the CV signal exceeds the threshold, parameter randomization is triggered and the LFO is reset.
+If the CV signal falls below the threshold, it is not passed to the next module.
+CV signals are also summed together.

 Note that CV signals are designed for internal use only and cannot drive hardware synthesizers.